EdvinFlodstrom/CPP_Testing/README.md

 ## 2024-05-14

 Been a while since last time, hm.
 So, today I was unsure of what to do, so I thought to write a small C++ program with some basic file interaction.
 So thats what I did, and it's indeed very basic.
 One can write to a file, and either reset all its contents or keep them when starting the program.
 Nothing massive or insanely fancy, but that's because I never intended for it to be a big thingamajig.
 Just a small project to learn some about file interaction.
 I might use this knowledge later on, we'll see.

+## 2024-05-15

+So, today I decided to do some more C++.
+I did not apply the file related knowledge from above, rather, I decided to do something dumb and useless.
+So, I wrote a program that, every 0.2-0.75 seconds, moves the cursor a bit.
+This makes it near impossible to accomplish literally anything, since as soon as one tries to click somewhere, the cursor has almost certainly moved away.
+Why did I make this?
+Because I though it would be fun.
+Was it fun?
+Oh yeah, it was.
+My condolences for whoever accidentally starts the program and doesn't know how to stop it, though (as if that would ever happen, heh).